andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 I don't expect many people to know this, but Cappadocia was once inhabited by Armenians.
 I learned this during the trip itself when I started to zoom into Cappadocia on Google Maps, and started to notice churches.
 These were not Armenian churches, bu

 It turns out that in 1021, the last king of Vaspurakan, Gagik Artsruni, handed the kingdom over to the Byzantine Empire in exchange for land in Cappadocia, due to pressure from Turkish invasions.

+## Erzurum and the case of the Armenian-Turkish relations library

+We weren't prepared to debate, but next time I'd like to keep the following ideas in mind:

+1. Have Armenians ever lived in Nakhichevan.
+How were there khachkars then in Jugha?
+Do you think it was right to destroy them?
+Why?

 ## A Potential Future Trip